Mattlister/The-Monkees-Monkees/TESTING.md

 ### Home Page:

 When I first started the site, my original design was done in Bootstrap 3 but after a review by my newest Mentor, he advised to update to Bootstrap
-4CDN and I had so much more scope on what I was able to achieve.
+4 and I had so much more scope on what I was able to achieve.

   * The Navigation Bar
-   I added a Navigation Bar which I originally took from the BootstrapCDN website.
+   I added a Navigation Bar which I originally took from the Bootstrap website.
 I then re-designed the entire layout.
 It was white with blue writing with elements which weren't at all needed.
-There was also subject options and I changed it to Black, white writing and added links to each option.
+There was also subject options and I changed it to a black background, white writing and added links to each option.
 Once designed, I made the Navigational bar static so the user could always find their way around the site.
 Each change made needed a test to be carried out.
 As I was doing this, I renamed the web pages to a different format so they were all lower case.
-These changes also needed to be tested as the back end as well as the front end was changing.Adding Font Awesome icons to the navigation bar also changed as I was using newer icons to work with the new Bootstrap 4CDN layout so these all needed to be changed so there were mutliple elements to test as I worked on the navigation bar alone.
+These changes also needed to be tested as the back end as well as the front end was changing.
+Adding Font Awesome icons to the navigation bar also changed as I was using newer icons to work with the new Bootstrap 4 layout so these all needed to be changed as there were mutliple elements to test as I worked on the navigation bar alone.

  * The main Hero Image.
-As I wanted this to technically be a static image, it took some figuring out within the CSS to have it as a non movng image but the rest of the page moves around it.
-As I worked on this, it wasn't always the case and also, with the Navigation bad, I should have mentioned that these didn't always sit right togehter.
+As I wanted this to technically be a static image, it took some figuring out within the CSS to have it as a non movng image with the rest of the page moves around it.
+As I worked on this, it wasn't always the case and also, with the Navigation bar, I should have mentioned that these didn't always sit right togehter.
 There was padding and so a white gap between the Navigation bad and image so I had to correct this for it to display correctly across the entire website.

  * Spacing for the paragraphs and Modal buttons.
 Well, on this case there were some major changes made.
 I was developing my site with Bootstrap 3, old design tags such as <br> and <center> to put it together.
 When my newest Mentor spent time and reviewed the code, he spotted all these "flaws" instantly and advised me of the changed I needed to make.
-So, with some time, I learnt how to use the grid layout for Bootstrap 4CDN which as I found was the industry standard and provided me with much more functionality.
+So, with some time, I learnt how to use the grid layout for Bootstrap 4 which as I found was the industry standard and provided me with much more functionality.
 I was able to design easier using layouts and so this proved indespensable in my learning and testing of the website.
 Before I had made the change to the grid system, I was already using Modals in my site as this was an extremley well laid out format of bringing up extra information and adding interactivity to the site.
 Once I had the grid system worked out and in place, I could then integrate